How to Build a Chip Factory - Reshoring American Electronics

 In this self-feeding cycle, America’s original chip manufacturing industry began to decline.
 However, companies are now growing tired of the chaos that comes with overseas semiconductor and electronics production.
 Political instability and unexpected weather events can disrupt the supply chain, making it difficult for companies to get the chips they need.

-In addition, if production or delivery is not steady enough, it can cause significant problems in any industry, including the auto industry and healthcare.
+In addition, inconsistent production or deliveries can cause significant problems in any industry, including the auto industry and healthcare.
 This has been evident to American consumers on many fronts in recent years.

 While automakers wait for chips, new cars have become scarce and more expensive.